WeAreFarmGeek/diplomat/README.md

 #### What's Diplomat for?

-Diplomat allows any ruby application to interact with [Consul's](http://www.consul.io/) distributed key value store, and also receive information about services currently available in the Consol cluster.
+Diplomat allows any ruby application to interact with [Consul's](http://www.consul.io/) distributed key value store, and also receive information about services currently available in the Consul cluster.

 #### Does it work in rails?